-The mostly widely used qualitative tool is the focus group.
-A focus group is the meeting of a small group of individuals who are guided through a discussion by a trained moderator (or consultant).
+The most widely used qualitative tool is the focus group.
+A focus group is the meeting of individuals in person or virtually who are guided through a discussion by a trained moderator.
 The goal of the focus group is to get beyond superficial answers and uncover insights on consumer attitudes and behavior.

 Participants are carefully screened and recruited to ensure that they are part of the relevant target market.
 There are usually six to ten members in the group, and the session usually lasts for one to two hours.
 A moderator guides the group through a discussion that probes attitudes about a client’s products or services.
 The discussion is loosely structured, and the moderator encourages the free flow of ideas.

-Focus groups are often held in a room with a large conference table and chairs.
+Focus groups are held in person or on Zoom.
 However, focus groups can be conducted in more relaxed settings relevant to the topic at hand, such as a living/family room, or a bar/entertaining room and so on.
-These rooms are staged within the focus group facility to provide an atmosphere that puts the respondent at ease and encourages open and honest communication.
+These types of focus group facilities provide an atmosphere that puts the respondent at ease and encourages open and honest communication.
+If participating in a virtual focus group, you should be sitting in a nice, quite place where you won't be interrupted.
 Representatives from client companies observe the discussion behind a one-way mirror.
 Usually, a video camera records the meeting so that it can be seen by others who were not able to travel to the facility.

 Researchers examine more than the spoken words.
 They also try to interpret facial expressions, body language, and group dynamics.
 Moderators may use straight questioning or various projective techniques, including fixed or free association, story-telling and role-playing.
 Focus groups are often used to garner reaction to specific stimuli such as concepts, prototypes and advertising.